 The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the fund's performance.
-The fund is new and does not yet have a portfolio turnover rate to disclose.
+During the most recent fiscal year of the Predecessor Fund, the Predecessor Fund's portfolio turnover rate was 14.92% of the average value of its portfolio.